btmatthew/IOTProjects/README.md

-# IoT Lamp
+# IoTProjects

-This application will allow for a lamp to communicate with web socket server to turn on and off a lamp.
+This is a code that I have used to control my TV with ESP8266 and IR Blaster